-And I just ~upgraded~ these white chocolate matcha cookies to include culinary grade matcha!
-It’s a new style of matcha that really brings these OG cookies up a notch.
+And I just upgraded these cookies to include culinary-grade matcha!
+It’s a unique type of matcha that really brings these OG cookies up a notch.

-PS these cookies were my first real foray into “impact minimizing” recipes.
-You can learn more on my FAQ page, but “impact minimizing” means I make plant-based swaps where they won’t be noticed.
-So for example, these cookies are fully vegan because I knew I could make them easily plant-based without sacrificing any of the accessibility or flavor of the recipe.
+These cookies were my first real foray into “impact minimizing” recipes, meaning I make plant-based swaps where they won’t be noticed.
+For example, these cookies are fully vegan because I knew I could make them easily plant-based without sacrificing any of the accessibility or flavor of the recipe.
 I’m not vegan, but I know it’s important to make choices in our food system that help us better reflect our values.
-It’s not much, but it’s just my two cents <3
+It’s not much, but every small step matters.

 Table of contents